Did you go to art school?

 How do you juggle work and being a parent?

 How many projects are you normally working on simultaneously?

 I am always working on a book and I take on little odd jobs and projects to do in the downtime - while I’m waiting to hear back from an editor with revision notes, for example.
-But that downtime can be scarce or unpredictable so I don’t take on a lot of extra work.
+But that downtime can be scant or unpredictable so I don’t take on a lot of extra work.

 Do you think it’s advantageous to live in a large city to get work?